-If your child was partially at fault for an accident that left them injured, your family can still be entitled to damages from the others who were responsible also.
+If you were partially at fault for an accident that left you injured, your family can still be entitled to damages from the others who were responsible also.
 Some states don’t allow you to collect damages if your child’s negligence substantially contributed to the accident.
 It is important to know the rules that apply in your state.

 Modified Comparative Negligence